Circuit Technology Center 22 Parkridge Road

 • GEIA-STD-0006

-This standard does not apply to manufacturers who initially build components with a hot solder dip finish.
-It applies to refinishing performed by a robotic hot solder dip service supplier or production facilities at the customer's site whenever the dipping intends to have full coverage and replace Pb-free tin.
+This standard does not apply to manufacturers who initially build components with a hot-solder-dip finish.
+It applies to refinishing performed by a robotic hot-solder dip service supplier or by production facilities at the customer's site when the dipping is intended to achieve full coverage and replace Pb-free tin.
 Replacement of BGA spheres or CGA columns is not included in the scope of this standard.
 IEC TS 62647-4 may be used to replace BGA spheres.

 • GEIA-STD-0006

-This standard is for suppliers and customers to incorporate these requirements into their operations to provide a consistent and well-controlled process for product applications that require significant control.
+This standard requires suppliers and customers to incorporate these requirements into their operations to provide a consistent, well-controlled process for product applications that require significant control.
 Complete conversion of termination finishes from pure tin or Pb-free solder to SnPb will allow the use of electronic components for any of the Control Levels of GEIA-STD-0005-2 without mitigations.
 In addition to eliminating tin whisker risks, electronic components processed to this standard will exhibit enhanced solderability and joint reliability compared to most COTS finishes.

 Robotic Hot Solder Dipping Apparatus shall include the following.